doctorfree/MirrorCommand/markdown/set_asound_conf.1.md

 **set_asound_conf** [-c] [-e] [-l] [-n] [-o outfile] [-q] [-r] [-t template] [-u]

 # DESCRIPTION
 The *set_asound_conf* command can be used to interactively set the ALSA sound configuration in */etc/asound.conf* at the command line.
+In addition, *set_asound_conf* sets the default audio card used by the *vol* command.

 # COMMAND LINE OPTIONS
 **-u**